 Award Letter: Next Steps

-Students selected for verification will be notified about requirements needed.
-A Verification Worksheet and tax documentation will be required.
+Students selected for verification will be notified about requirements needed via MyDenison > My Apps > My Financial Aid.
+A Verification Worksheet and tax documentation may be required.

 Tax filers, both student, and parents, are required to submit their federal tax data from the IRS.
 IRS tax data can be submitted in two ways: